jameshfisher/jameshfisher.com/_posts/2017-04-14-openssl-ecc.md

 ---
-title: "How can I do elliptic curve crypto with OpenSSL?"
+title: How can I do elliptic curve crypto with OpenSSL?
-justification: "I'm beginning learning SSL/TLS by going through the CLI commands"
+justification: I'm beginning learning SSL/TLS by going through the CLI commands
+tags: []
 ---

 I've previously looked at doing asymmetric crypto with `openssl` using the `genrsa`, `rsa`, and `rsautl` commands.
 This uses RSA, which is one way to do asymmetric crypto.
 An alternative way is elliptic-curve crypto (ECC), and `openssl` has commands for ECC too.